 The detail of under-cabinet lighting becomes more important in a more dim area such as this pantry.

-And isn’t this a timeless detail on the roman shade?
+And isn’t this embroidered detail lovely with the texture of the linen on the roman shade?
 It will still look fresh and relevant years from now!

 In case you want to save this for future reference, TAP HERE TO PIN THIS POST!